Banner Ad.ADBA Awards Ceremony.

 Finally, the icing on the cake will be the “cloud app” capable of providing tailor-made pellets or granulation formulations for every batch to the buyer's field data and crop requirements.

-The new process, developed by CCm Technologies, Swindon, uses captured carbon dioxide to stabilise, nitrogen, phosphate and organic chemicals held within waste streams, turning them into sustainable plant nutrients.
+The new process, developed by CCm Technologies, Swindon, UK, uses captured carbon dioxide to stabilise, nitrogen, phosphate and organic chemicals held within waste streams, turning them into sustainable plant nutrients.

 Sustainable NPK Fertiliser Process is Destined to Significantly Reduce Greenhouse Gas Emissions